amarula/dyndesign/docs/class_builder.md

 ## Lazy Import of Dependency Modules

-As the number of Dependency Classes increases, the prospect of employing **lazy import of the modules** for these optional classes becomes increasingly appealing.
+As the number of Class Dependencies increases, the prospect of employing **lazy import of the modules** for these optional classes becomes increasingly appealing.
-As explained in the [Syntax](#syntax) section, it is possible to provide both Configurators and Dynamic Class Dependencies by specifying them as paths to classes using dot notation.
+As explained in the [Syntax](#syntax) section, it is possible to provide both Configurator and dependent classes by specifying them as paths to the classes using the dot notation.

-In the example below optional Class Dependencies can be organized into specific directories and imported dynamically when needed.
+In the example below potential dependent classes can be organized into specific directories and imported dynamically when needed.

 ```